 Specifies the information to be displayed.
-Shows display keywords can be specified in <keyword> as follows:
+Shows display keywords can be specified in keyword as follows:

-- host_grp: Specifies the host group IDs that are not installed. - server: Specifies the information about the server managed by Storage Advisor Embedded on which the host group or the iSCSI target is registered.
+- host grp: Specifies the host group IDs that are not installed. - server: Specifies the information about the server managed by Storage Advisor Embedded on which the host group or the iSCSI target is registered.

-This parameter can be specified only for VSP E990 and VSP G130, G/F350, G/F370, G/F700, G/F900.
+This parameter can be specified only for VSP E series and VSP G130, G/F350, G/F370, G/F700, G/F900.